Buzz-Beater/EgoTaskQA/baselines/README.md

 |-- vid_intervals.json
 |-- vocab.txt
 ```
 which compared to the previous version, generates metadata files for experiments.

-*Note, for ClipBERT related experiments, please follow the instruction from their [website](https://github.com/jayleicn/ClipBERT)
-for preprocessing and training.

 [//]: # (This script will run the following preprocess for features and texts:)